BearMetalWeb/BearMetalWeb.github.io/docs/electronics/electrical-components.md

 ## VRM

-The Voltage Regulator Module (VRM) is used to regulate voltage, specifically to components that require less power and use smaller gauge wire.
+The VRM is used to regulate voltage, specifically to components that require less power and use smaller gauge wire.

 <img src="https://cdn11.bigcommerce.com/s-7cuph2j78p/images/stencil/1280x1280/products/178/587/VRM__22344.1641570374.jpg?c=1" alt="VRM" width="400"/>